 General use: Python goes past just measurements.
 You can do assortment assignments including structuring an incredible website!

 Great Integration: Irrespective of the language used, for example, C, C++, or Java, Python seamlessly incorporates it.
 It fits every mechanical environment.
-Developers can effortlessly create a python-based stack and fuse it.
+Web app Developers can effortlessly create a python-based stack and fuse it.

 Several libraries available: There are countless libraries on the munging, gathering, and controlling of information in Python.
 For example, the bundle Pandas gives developers data examination tools and structures that reduce improvement time.